Skip to main content

 Meta's Llama models are available through Vertex AI with the following versions:

-Note: Llama models support built-in safety features through Llama Guard.
-Llama 4 models support up to 10M tokens context length (Scout) and 1M tokens (Maverick) and are natively multimodal, supporting both text and image inputs.
+Note: All Llama models support built-in safety features through Llama Guard.
+Llama 4 models are natively multimodal with support for both text and image inputs.

 Llama Configuration Example